 Student — You are a girl in Grade 7 to 12 ready for a fun experience in a team of up to five amazing girls.
 You can commit at least four hours per week for the program (about 50 hours in total).

-Mentor — You are a woman working in the field of technology in the private or public sector, or you are a woman who is studying computer science or engineering at university.
+Mentor — You are a woman working in the field of technology in the private or public sector or a woman who is studying computer science or engineering at university.
 No coding experience is necessary.
 You will be paired with another mentor to work with a team.
 Mentors meet regularly with their teams, providing guidance, encouraging perseverance, problem solving and connecting them to resources they need.
 You should be ready to commit 20 to 25 hours from January to April.

 Instructor — You are in the field of technology in the private or public sector.
 You are interested in leading a workshop module.
 You should expect to spend four to eight hours preparing for the session, plus the four-hour weekend workshop.